ckeditor/ckeditor5/docs/framework/index.md

 ## Related links

  * {@link installation/getting-started/quick-start CKEditor 5 installation} &ndash; Learn how to install, integrate and configure CKEditor 5.
- * {@link features/index CKEditor 5 features} &ndash; Learn about some of the features included in CKEditor 5 Framework.
+ * {@link features/index CKEditor 5 features} &ndash; Learn about some of the features available for CKEditor 5.
  * {@link examples/index Implementation examples} &ndash; Try live demos of all available predefined builds.
 View some of the possible customizations of CKEditor.

 <info-box>